LeonardoLoureiro/SongMetadataAutofill/README.md

 ## How to run
 Simply run the script on `terminal` or `cmd` as `py main.py`.
-Script will run throuhg each search item Spotify gives you, choose correct one.
+Script will iterate over .mp3s in `songs` folder, then run through each search item Spotify gives you, choose correct one.
 It will do this to all `.mp3`s, it will download all albums covers too.
 If you want to keep the `.jpg`s then comment the `delete_all_imgs()` function on `main()`.